gyllesz/Quiz-Game/README.md

 # Known Issues
 - You may need to wait a few seconds for the first question.
 - There may be bugs or unexpected behavior in certain scenarios.
+- Once you select an answer, it cannot be changed.
 - Some features are incomplete or require refinement.

 # Dependencies